aranja/rakning-c19-app/README.md

 The logic is in `src/router/logged-in/screens/RequestDataScreen.js`.

-#### What is the license for this code?
+#### Why Open Source?

-The Rakning C-19 app is now open source under the MIT license.
+The app is now open source under the MIT License.
+There are three main reasons:

+* We want to encourage and facilitate cooperation between nations through this pandemic.
+* We want more contributors to make the app better.
+It’s been a volunteer project from the beginning, so we have limited time to work on it.
+* We want total transparency in how the app works precisely.

+Please help us improve the app for all.

+We're still evaluating if/how we want to open source the API.

+#### Who is behind this project?

+The project is a private initiative developed in a close collaboration with the [Icelandic Directorate of Health](https://www.landlaeknir.is/english/) and the [Department of Civil Protection and Emergency Management](https://www.almannavarnir.is/english/).

+It was produced by [Aranja](https://aranja.com/), [Decode](https://www.decode.com/), [Kolibri](https://www.kolibri.is/), [Samsyn](http://www.samsyn.is/), [Sensa](https://sensa.is/) and [Stokkur](https://stokkur.is/).

+The project was made better with consulting from [Digido](https://digido.is/), [Magga Dóra](https://www.mennsk.is/), [Svavar Ingi Hermannsson](https://www.security.is/) and [Syndis](https://www.syndis.is/).

+All respective parties gave their work to this project.

 #### Do you accept contributions?

-This project was done pro-bono by all involved parties and we have limited time to continue working on it.

-So we'll gladly accept contributions.
+We'll gladly accept contributions.
 Check out the issues for places to start.